Uptick in fighting threatens WFP’s food surge in hungry Sudan

 A total of 25.6 million people are facing acute hunger, according to the Integrated Food Security Phase Classification (IPC) – the global standard for measuring food insecurity.

-WFP is rapidly moving food and nutrition assistance to Chad’s Adre border after the authorities announced the lifeline crossing into Darfur would reopen after six months.
-Adre is the most effective and shortest route to deliver humanitarian assistance to Sudan at the scale and speed required to respond to the huge hunger crisis.
+WFP has been moving food and nutrition assistance to Chad’s Adre border since the authorities announced the lifeline crossing into Darfur would reopen in August after six months.
+However, the crossing is due to close again on 15 November.

 We urgently need a massive increase in funding to ramp up assistance at the scale required to avert famine.
 As the war in Sudan rages on, more and more people are being pushed into catastrophic levels of hunger.